-The LI Accounts Tool is now established as an effective and user-friendly way to record an institute’s income and expenditure, as well as act as your annual financial return.
+The LI Accounts Tool is now the established effective and user-friendly way to record an institute’s income and expenditure, as well as act as your annual financial return.
 We are pleased to see that the majority of local institutes now use the tool.

 Why?
 Because the tool brings benefits to you as local treasurers, and to us in being able to assess a consistent set of financial annual returns.
 You save time on your end-of-year tasks and the tool facilitates your annual return.